 Whilst there is no fixed time, we take this to relate to the purpose for which it was submitted, for example, data relating an application for a job can only be retained for measuring against the job requirement whilst the job is live.
 This does not mean, that the data needs to be removed immediately.

 The legislation allows for retention of the data:

 Explicit consent can be thought of in much the same way as the GDPR’s standard requirements for obtaining consent.
 The difference is that it must be obtained in a way that leaves no room for misinterpretation.
 This means it must be provided in a clear statement – IT Governance

-Be sure to Subscribe below to keep up to date with all things Talent Aquisition and GDPR.
+To keep up to date with all things Talent Acquisition and GDPR subscribe below.